 - Family members/support persons who are sick, especially with respiratory symptoms should not accompany patients to their visit.

-To help protect our patients and people, the CVPH Outpatient Pharmacy is asking patients and off-duty CVPH employees, to visit the screening checkpoint at the MRI entrance (adjacent to the Emergency Department) to pick up their prescriptions or call (518) 562-7158 to have their prescriptions delivered to the designated Pharmacy parking spaces in the ED lot.
-To further minimize unnecessary contact, you will be billed for your prescription.
+To help protect our patients and people, the CVPH Outpatient Pharmacy is asking customers and off-duty CVPH employees, to pick up their prescriptions by calling (518) 562-7158 to have their prescriptions delivered to the designated Pharmacy parking spaces in the ED lot.
+To further minimize unnecessary contact, customers will be billed for your prescription.
 This service is available 7am – 11pm daily.